Saakaarb/AE-NODE-StiffnessReduction/README.md

 ## Step 1: Training Data

 The training data is in tutorial/tutorial_data.
 It is in row_major format.
-Sample is shown below:
+The first row is (and always has to be) time, and every other row is a feature that can be used  Sample is shown below:

 ```
 0.000000000000000000e+00,8.347245409015025696e-06,1.669449081803005139e-05, .....